 Nahum also says that as he comes in his anger that he knows who belongs to him (Nahum 1:7).
 Could this be describing the Rapture?

 Nahum 1:4 He rebuketh the sea, and maketh it dry, and drieth up all the rivers: Bashan languisheth, and Carmel, and the flower of Lebanon languisheth.
 5 The mountains quake at him, and the hills melt, and the earth is burned at his presence, yea, the world, and all that dwell therein.
 6 Who can stand before his indignation? and who can abide in the fierceness of his anger? his fury is poured out like fire, and the rocks are thrown down by him.
 7 The Lord is good, a strong hold in the day of trouble; and he knoweth them that trust in him.

 Will Jesus Christ be angry as he collects his Church?
+Jesus may be angry with Israel’s enemies who will gather on the Golan Heights and also on ISIS in Mosul.
 The Rapture is designed to save believers from a seven year period of God’s wrath on earth.
 Will the Rapture of Christians happen in conjunction with the flooding of ISIS in Mosul?
 The resurrection of Christians would prove Jesus Christ’s divine authority.
-The book of Jonah is all about death and resurrection, then preaching to the gentiles that results in repentance unto salvation.
+The book of Jonah is all about death, resurrection, and then the preaching to the gentiles that results in repentance unto salvation.
 Just like Jesus Christ was resurrected from the dead on the third day, the resurrection of gentiles would fulfill the sign of Jonah.
 Witnessing the resurrection of gentiles would be the ultimate sign to Israel that Jesus is truly their Messiah.